-Note that the forms that differ in harmony from the original value of the raised vowel all involve the raising of /æ.
+Note that the forms that differ in harmony from the original value of the raised vowel all involve the raising of $/\alpha$.
 This aligns with the general tendency towards back suffix forms as a default.

-5.3 Vowel reduction and rounding harmony
+5.3 | Vowel reduction and rounding harmony

-Because vowel reduction maps the low vowels /a α / to the high vowel [i], it has the potential to feed rounding harmony, which applies only to high vowels in Standard Uyghur.
-We have come across cases where vowel reduction feeds rounding harmony, and others where it does not (see also Yakup 2005:66; Abdurehim 2014:77-78).
-While the verbalizer suffix /-lA/ never undergoes rounding harmony as a byproduct of vowel reduction (40), underlying low vowels in nominal roots often do, as in (41).
+Because vowel reduction maps the low vowels /a æ/ to the high vowel [i], it has the potential to feed rounding harmony, which applies only to high vowels in Standard Uyghur.
+We have come across cases where vowel reduction feeds rounding harmony, and others where it does not (see also Abdurehim, 2014, pp. 77-78; Yakup, 2005, p.
+66).
+While the verbaliser suffix /-IA/ never undergoes rounding harmony as a byproduct of vowel reduction (42), underlying low vowels in nominal roots often do, as in (43).

-(40) Vowel reduction failing to feed rounding harmony
+(42) Vowel reduction failing to feed rounding harmony